adithya-r-prabhu/vsdRiscvSoc/week1/week1.md

 - **Write to `mtimecmp`**: Set timer compare register for next interrupt.
 - **Enable `mie` and `mstatus`**: Bitmask to enable timer interrupts.
 - **ISR**: Define with `__attribute__((interrupt))` or with a naked/assembly wrapper.
+- **Service the interrupt**: Schedule the next event, update your state, and return correctly to main.

 ---